hanshuizhizi/fpga-sinc3/README.md

-this is a sinc3 decimation filter used for delta-segma adc anyone can use this file under unnoticed.
+this is a sinc3 decimation filter used for delta-segma adc anyone can use this file under none commercial purpose.